Boyquotes/godot-physics-101/README.md

 When running the project you'll get a welcome screen where you can choose one of the provided scenes.
 These encapsulate one aspect of Godots capabilities in simulating a physical world.
 You can start a scene, watch it running (or interacting with it) and read about its foundations in a description sidebar.
 There are scenes for 2D and 3D physics.

+Examples are written for Godot 3.1 stable.
+I will soon update to Godot 3.2 as it gets its stable release.

 ## Overview

 - **General**